 Sprite icons

-Why measure CO and NO2 in underground parking garages?
+Why measure CO in underground parking garages?

 Carbon monoxide